-We will expand our data sharing opportunities to connect with customers who may be unaware of their eligibiliity.
+We will expand our data sharing opportunities to connect with customers who may be unaware of their eligibility or support.
 We will increase our partnerships to include:

 These organisations, among others, can help us identify and support customers in need, enabling us to reach a much broader audience, including those who are most isolated.